How the Sturgis Motorcycle Rally may have spread coronavirus across the Upper Midwest

 Balcom, Cervantes’s girlfriend, made a different calculation.
 She had been excited to go to Sturgis with Cervantes, her brother and her dad.
 But her work as an occupational therapy assistant made the virus’s threat real to her, and she worried about the prospect of infecting clients.
 In the end, she and her family members canceled, leaving Cervantes to travel with friends.

-“I said, ‘I’m not going to tell you you can’t go, because you wouldn’t do that to me,’ ” Balcom recalled telling him. “ ‘But I think it’s asinine.
+“I said, ‘I’m not going to tell you you can’t go, because you wouldn’t do that to me,’” Balcom recalled telling him. “‘But I think it’s asinine.
 I don’t think it’s a good idea.’
-And he was like, ‘I’m going to go.’ ”
+And he was like, ‘I’m going to go.’”

 ‘A risk that they accepted’